soulvice/dotfiles/README.md

 # dotfiles
-Files of the dot orientation
+Files of the dot orientation.
+And the odd poorly written scripts.